 - Clinical features of the individual case as reported by a member or attending/treating provider;

-- Evaluation/treatment setting resources available
+- Evaluation/treatment setting resources

-- The member’s clinical needs and situation; and
+- Member's clinical needs and situation

 The purpose of the Pharmacy Utilization Management Program is to identify different patterns of medication utilization and identify variables in treatment patterns for different disease states.
 The goal of this program is to improve patient outcomes and to utilize various interventions, including physician and member education, to ensure medically appropriate cost-effective prescription drug therapy in accordance with all applicable state and federal laws and regulations.
 Goals of the Pharmacy Utilization Management Program are as follows: